SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Variable parameters, as described above, can only be changed within the function itself.
-If you want a function to be able to modify a parameter's value, and for those changes to persist after the function call has ended, define that parameter as an :newTerm:`in-out parameter` instead.
+If you want a function to modify a parameter's value, and you want those changes to persist after the function call has ended, define that parameter as an :newTerm:`in-out parameter` instead.

 You write an in-out parameter by placing the ``inout`` keyword